 ‘The feminizing city?
 Productions of space for the post-Fordist sexual contract’

 - A joint workshop to be organized in May 2017 at the University of Amsterdam.
 It will be organized for a group of approximately 30 participants from CUS and ARC GS and from other universities in the Netherlands.

 - The goal of this workshop is twofold: 1) to better understand the impact of the changing gendered division of labour for cities and 2) to forge connections between researchers in the field of gender studies and feminist theory on the one hand and urban sociologists and geographers on the other hand (organized in UvA in CUS and ARC-GS).
 Conversations between these academic communities are rare (both internationally and at UvA) but pivotal in order to understand profound changes to the way cities are organized.

 - Publication of the book Genderfication – The urban gender revolution (Palgrave, 2017).

 ‘The enduring relevance of the Chicago School of Sociology for contemporary urban studies’

 Submitted by: Dennis Rodgers.

-- One day workshop, taking place in March 2017.
+- One day workshop, which took place in March 2017.

-- A public lecture in the CUS’ Urban Lecture Series.
+- A public lecture was held in the CUS’ Urban Lecture Series.

 ‘The urban professional: Changing cities in times of dispersed and specialized urban knowledge’